andresarrieta17/ai-case-study/README.md

 **Business Impact of Precision Neuroscience:**

-Since its founding in 2021 by a former Neuralink co-founder, Precision Neuroscience has rapidly become a leader in the neurotechnology sector. **Technologically**, the company has set a record by deploying **4,096 electrodes** in their brain-computer interfaces, delivering unparalleled neural signal resolution for precise decoding of neuronal electrical signals.
+Since its founding in 2021 by a former Neuralink co-founder, Precision Neuroscience has rapidly become a leader in the neurotechnology sector. **Technologically**, the company has set a record by deploying **4,096 electrodes** in their brain-computer interfaces (BCIs), delivering unparalleled neural signal resolution for precise decoding of neuronal electrical signals.

 **Financially**, Precision Neuroscience has demonstrated strong growth by securing a **$41 million Series B funding round** and forming strategic partnerships with esteemed institutions such as **Mount Sinai** and **West Virginia University**.
 Recently, the company raised an additional **$93 million** in a planned **$100 million funding round**, boosting its valuation to approximately **$500 million**.
 [Bloomberg](https://www.bloomberg.com/news/articles/2024-11-06/neuralink-rival-precision-neuroscience-raises-93-million) | [CNBC](https://www.cnbc.com/2023/06/23/precision-a-neuralink-competitor-conducts-its-first-clinical-study.html)

 **Health and Regulatory Achievements:**
 Precision Neuroscience's **Layer 7 Cortical Interface** has received **FDA Breakthrough Designation**, advancing its path toward FDA approval and broader clinical applications.
-The company successfully conducted its first in-human clinical study, demonstrating the reliability and effectiveness of their technology in real-world medical procedures, including **brain tumor removals**.
+> "The company successfully conducted its first in-human clinical study, demonstrating the reliability and effectiveness of their technology in real-world medical procedures, including brain tumor removals."

 Overall, Precision Neuroscience’s advancements in electrode technology, substantial financial backing, strategic partnerships, and significant regulatory milestones underscore its substantial business impact and leadership in the brain-computer interface industry.